mo2k7/Incident-Retrieval-System/README.md

 Eliminate the time maintenance technicians spend manually searching through logs across different shifts.
 The previous workflow relied on **tribal knowledge**, **manual documentation on paper**, and **diagnosing problems from scratch** with no way to know whether the current issue was recurrent or new.

-This system replaces that with instant, semantically-aware retrieval that understands intent — not just keywords.
+This system replaces that with instant, semantically-aware retrieval that understands intent not just keywords.
 It significantly reduces dependence on tribal knowledge, speeds up problem resolution, and surfaces notes from previous fixes including what machine parts were used during similar repairs.

-**The result: a projected 40% drop in MTTR (Mean Time To Repair), directly reducing machine downtime.**
+**The result: A projected 40% drop in MTTR (Mean Time To Repair), directly reducing machine downtime.**

 ---